WordPress/gutenberg/packages/components/src/notice/README.md

 ![A success Notice for updating a post](https://make.wordpress.org/design/files/2019/03/Notice-Do-1-alt.png)

 **Do**
-Use a Notice when you want to communicate a message of medium importance.
+Do use a Notice when you want to communicate a message of medium importance.

 ![A Notice that requires an immediate action](https://make.wordpress.org/design/files/2019/03/Notice-Dont-1-alt.png)

 **Don’t**
-Don't use a Notice for a message that is important for the user to read and act upon immediately.
-Use a Modal instead.
+Don't use a Notice for a message that requires immediate attention and action from the user.
+Use a Modal for this instead.

 ![A success Notice for publishing a post](https://make.wordpress.org/design/files/2019/03/Notice-Do-2-alt.png)

 **Do**
-Show a Notice at the top of the screen, below any toolbars.
+Do display Notices at the top of the screen, below any toolbars.

 ![A success Notice on top of the editor toolbar](https://make.wordpress.org/design/files/2019/03/Notice-Dont-2-alt.png)

 **Don’t**
-Don't show notices on top of toolbars.
+Don't show Notices on top of toolbars.

 ![An error Notice using red](https://make.wordpress.org/design/files/2019/03/Notice-Do-3-alt.png)

 **Do**
-Use color to indicate the type of message being communicated.
+Do use color to indicate the type of message being communicated.

 ![An error Notice using purple](https://make.wordpress.org/design/files/2019/03/Notice-Dont-3-alt.png)

 **Don’t**
-Don't apply colors other than those for Warnings, Success, or Errors.
+Don't apply any colors other than those for Warnings, Success, or Errors.

 ## Development guidelines